-During the first three months of 2014, the Partnership advanced additional funds to Cross Creek and the Ohio Properties of approximately \$42,000 and \$29,000, respectively.
+During the first three months of 2014, the Partnership advanced additional funds to Cross Creek and the Ohio Properties of approximately\$42,000 and \$29,000, respectively.
 During the first three months of 2014, the Partnership recorded loan loss reserves equal to the accrued interest on the Ashley Square, Cross Creek, Greens, Lake Forest, and the Ohio Properties taxable property loans receivable because the Partnership has determined they are not reasonably assured.
 During the first three months of 2013, the Partnership advanced additional funds to Ashley Square, Iona Lakes and the Ohio Properties of approximately \$65,000, \$224,000, and \$42,000, respectively.
 Due to the recognized sale of the Ohio and Greens Properties, the taxable property loans receivable with the Ohio and Greens Properties are no longer eliminated upon consolidation (Note 9).
-During the first three months of 2013, the Partnership recorded loan loss reserves equal to the accrued interest on the Ashley Square, Cross Creek, Greens and the Ohio Properties taxable property loans receivable because the Partnership has determined they are not reasonably assured.
+During the first three months of 2013, the Partnership recorded loan loss reserves equal to the accrued interest on the Ashley Square, Cross Creek, Greens and the Ohio Properties taxable property loans receivable because the accrued interest on the Ashley Square, Cross Creek, Greens and the Ohio Properties taxable property loans receivable because the Partnership advanced additional funds to Ashley Square, During the first three months of 2013, the Partnership recorded loan loss reserves equal to the accrued interest on the Ashley Square, Cross Creek, Greens and the Ohio Properties taxable property loans receivable because the Partnership has determined they are not reasonably assured.

-The following is a summary of the taxable property loans receivable, accrued interest and loan loss reserves on the amounts due at March 31, 2014 and December 31, 2013, respectively:
+The following is a summary of the taxable property loans receivable, accrued interest and loan loss reserves on the amounts due atMarch 31, 2014 and December 31, 2013, respectively: